COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Firstly, B5:B15 is the 1st criteria range.
 This means the cell values of the B column within the worksheet are named Multiple Criteria.

 • Secondly, ‘Student Info’!B8 is the particular criteria.
 Which denotes the cell value of B8 from the worksheet named Student Info.
 Here, the cell value is Jack.
-So, the COUNTIFS function will search for those cells which contain Jack as a cell value.
+So, the COUNTIFS function will search for those cells that contain Jack as a cell value.

 • Thirdly, C5:C15 denotes the 2nd criteria range.
 This means the cell values of the C column within the worksheet are named Multiple Criteria.